SpinyN0rman/sophienorthroptech/content/posts/whatsapp-wednesday.md

 title = "WhatsApp Wednesday"

 +++
-Restored to waving to my friend.
+Resorted to waving to my friend.
 WhatsApp was so quiet, and then Zoom was silent for her and slightly improved for the rest of us.

+Clara played on my tablet this afternoon, and loves this Barbie game in which you can pamper the characters.
+Here’s one of her nail salon jobs!